-A key issue facing NYCDOT are the two alternative approaches to implementing the BQE Reconstruction Project: Design-Bid-Build vs. Design-Build.
-Under the traditional Design-Bid-Build approach, NYCDOT would hire a consulting firm to design the project and prepare a bid package, followed by a bidding phase in which contractors would submit qualifications and their bid to undertake the reconstruction.
-Once the contract has been awarded, negotiated and executed, the construction phase would begin.
-By contrast, the Design-Build approach skips the intermediate bid process, since the design and construction of the project is awarded to a single entity, typically a consortium, with expertise in both areas.
-To ensure that NYCDOT would get a fair price, the contract would be awarded competitively.
+A key challenge facing NYCDOT is which of the two alternative approaches to implementing the BQE Reconstruction Project it can employ: Design-Bid-Build vs. Design-Build.
+Under the traditional Design-Bid-Build approach, NYCDOT would hire a consulting firm to design the project and prepare a bid package, followed by a bidding phase in which contractors would submit qualifications and their bids to undertake the reconstruction.
+Once the contract has been awarded, negotiated and executed, construction would begin.
+By contrast, the Design-Build approach skips the intermediate bid process, since both design and construction are undertaken by a single entity, typically a consortium, with expertise in both areas.
+To ensure that NYCDOT would get a fair price, the Design-Build contract would be awarded competitively.

-There are many advantages to a Design-Build approach.
-The elimination of the bid phase would save at least two years, which translates into reducing annual inflationary costs.
-Equally important, Design-Build also eliminates the inherent conflict between the designer and the builder found in the Design-Bid-Build approach.
-It is manifested by delays due to design disputes, the need to negotiate contract changes, i.e., change orders, and the potential for lawsuits over disputes.
-The Design-Build approach also allows the consortium to evaluate cost saving designs by performing value engineering at an early stage of design.
+There are many advantages to a Design-Build approach for the BQE Project.
+The elimination of the bid phase would save at least two years, which reduces inflationary costs.
+Equally important, Design-Build also eliminates the inherent conflict between the designer and the builder found in the Design-Bid-Build approach, which leads to delays due to design disputes, the need to negotiate contract changes, and the potential for lawsuits over disputes.
+The Design-Build approach also allows the consortium to evaluate cost saving designs by performing value engineering at an early stage of design and to more rapidly change design when unexpected conditions are found.
 NYCDOT has estimated that Design-Build will save $113 million on the BQE Reconstruction Project.

 NYCDOT cannot use the Design-Build approach without State authorization.
-While the Legislature has authorized eight State agencies and authorities to use Design-Build, it has balked at allowing New York City to use it on any project.
-Bills have been introduced during the previous two years to give the City this authorization, but they have failed to pass in the Senate.
-At the same time, Design-Build has been used by the NYS Department of Transportation to build the new Koskiuszko and Tappan Zee Bridges in record amounts of time and at great savings.
+While the Legislature has authorized eight State agencies and authorities to use Design-Build, it has balked at extending this privilege to New York City.
+While the Assembly passed this measure last year, it has failed to come up for a vote in the Senate despite the experience of the NYS Department of Transportation, which has used Design-Build to construct the new Koskiuszko and Mario Cuomo Bridge, formerly the Tappan Zee Bridge, in record time and at great savings.

-Should Design-Build legislation fail during the current legislative session, it will have serious consequences for the region and Brooklyn in particular.
-NYCDOT has concluded, based on careful engineering analysis, that if the reconstruction project is not completed by 2026 – which can only occur with a Design-Build approach – it will likely be forced to divert up to 16,000 trucks daily from the triple cantilever onto local streets.
-In addition to causing severe traffic congestion throughout Brooklyn, the trucks will endanger the lives of our most vulnerable citizens – the very young and the elderly – and businesses will suffer due to delayed deliveries.
-Increased air pollution and noise will degrade our quality of life.
+Should Design-Build legislation fail during the current legislative session, consequences for the region and Brooklyn will be severe.
+NYCDOT has concluded, based on careful engineering analysis, that if the reconstruction project is not completed by 2026 – which can only occur with a Design-Build approach – it will need to divert up to 16,000 trucks daily from the triple cantilever onto local streets.
+In addition to causing severe traffic congestion throughout Brooklyn, the trucks will endanger the lives the very young and the elderly, businesses will not receive timely deliveries, the State’s economy will suffer, increased air pollution and noise will degrade our quality of life.

-There are two ways in which we, as Brooklyn residents, can exert pressure on our State elected officials to enact Design-Build legislation:
+There are two ways in which we, as Brooklyn residents, can exert pressure on State officials to enact Design-Build legislation:

-Download this template letter and send it to our legislative leaders.
-Please identify if you are a resident or represent a stakeholder organization, and send your signed letter by email or mail to:
+Download this template letter, identify if you are a resident or represent a stakeholder organization, and send it to Governor Cuomo and our legislative leaders, as follows:

 Governor Andrew Cuomo: On the web or telephone: 518-474-8390